 to make corrections and additions.

-	Siracuse JJ, Farber A, Cheng TW, Levin SR, Kalesan B. Hospital-Level

-	Medicaid Prevalence Is Associated With Increased Length of Stay After

-	Asymptomatic Carotid Endarterectomy and Stenting Despite No Increase in
+Siracuse JJ, Farber A, Cheng TW, Levin SR, Kalesan B. Hospital-Level Medicaid Prevalence Is Associated with Increased Length of Stay after Asymptomatic Carotid Endarterectomy and Stenting Despite no Increase in Major Complications.

-	Major Complications.
 Ann Vasc Surg.
-2020 Sep 16.View Related Profiles.
+2021 Feb; 71:65-73.View Related Profiles.
 PMID: 32949743

-	Kimmel SD, Kim JH, Kalesan B, Samet JH, Walley AY, Larochelle MR.

-	Against medical advice discharges in injection and non-injection drug

-	use-associated infective endocarditis: A nationwide cohort study.
-Clin
+Kimmel SD, Kim JH, Kalesan B, Samet JH, Walley AY, Larochelle MR. Against medical advice discharges in injection and non-injection drug use-associated infective endocarditis: A nationwide cohort study.
+Clin Infect Dis.

-	Infect Dis.
 2020 Aug 05.View Related Profiles.
 PMID: 32756935

 Kimmel SD, Walley AY, Linas BP, Kalesan B, Awtry E, Dobrilovic N, White L, LaRochelle M. Effect of Publicly Reported Aortic Valve Surgery Outcomes on Valve Surgery in Injection Drug- and Non-Injection Drug-Associated Endocarditis.
 Clin Infect Dis.
 2020 Jul 27; 71(3):480-487.View Related Profiles.
 PMID: 31598642

 Kalesan B, Zhao S, Poulson M, Neufeld M, Dechert T, Siracuse JJ, Zuo Y, Li F. Intersections of Firearm Suicide, Drug-Related Mortality, and Economic Dependency in Rural America.
 J Surg Res.
 2020 Dec; 256:96-102.View Related Profiles.
 PMID: 32688080